schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/UPGRADING.md

 The Jira integration has been restructured to support multiple Jira instances.
 This allows routing Security Hub findings to different Jira projects based on AWS account IDs.

+### Behaviour (v6.0.0)

+**New functionality:**

+- **Multiple Jira instances**: Route findings to different Jira projects based on AWS account ID
+- **Default instance fallback**: Configure a fallback instance for accounts not explicitly mapped to any instance
+- **Per-instance credentials**: Each instance can use different Jira credentials (different Jira servers or projects)
+- **Mutually exclusive routing**: Each AWS account is routed to exactly one Jira instance (findings from an account always go to the same instance)

 ### Variables (v6.0.0)

 The `jira_integration` variable structure has been completely redesigned: